 I wanted to share a recipe many people don’t normally make but if you love lamb like I do it is a must for your pantry.
 I realized how sweet the ones you can purchase at the store were after I put mine own out at a dinner we had recently.
 It is the perfect balance of mint and sweet for a meat jelly and it really is a great gift for any of your lamb lovers.
 My sister and I made 2 pints and split the jar after we opened one of the pints into these cute jelly jars for the fridge.
 Do not use these jars for canning!
 Enjoy!

 - 1-3/4 cups mint juice (1½ cups firmly packed fresh mint and 2¼ cups water)

-3-½ cups sugar
+- 3-1/2 cups sugar

-2 tablespoons bottled lemon juice
+- 2 tablespoons bottled lemon juice

-1 pouch liquid pectin (3 oz.)
+- 1 pouch liquid pectin (3 oz.)

-Yield: About 3 or 4 half-pint jars
+- Yield: About 3 or 4 half-pint jars

-Sterilize canning jars and prepare two-piece canning lids according to manufacturer's directions.
+- Sterilize canning jars and prepare two-piece canning lids according to manufacturer's directions.

 - nd stems or finely chop.
 Place in saucepan, add water and bring quickly to a boil.
 Remove from heat, cover and let stand 10 minutes.
 (A few drops of green food coloring can be added if desired.)
 Strain to remove mint.
 Discard mint.

 - To make jelly.
 Measure 1-¾ cups mint juice into a large saucepot.
 Stir in the sugar and lemon juice.
 Place on high heat, stir constantly and bring to a full boil that cannot be stirred down.

-Pour hot jelly immediately into hot, sterile jars, leaving ¼ inch headspace.
+- Pour hot jelly immediately into hot, sterile jars, leaving ¼ inch headspace.
 Wipe rims of jars with a dampened clean paper towel, add hot lids/rings and place in water bath canner.
 Process for 5 minutes at a full rolling boil.